SSWConsulting/SSW.Rules.Content/rules/do-you-use-a-data-warehouse/rule.md

 * **Temporary Data Analysis:** If you only need to perform ad hoc analysis on short-lived datasets, it may be more efficient to use other data analysis tools or platforms that don't involve building and maintaining a Data Warehouse.

+## Example
+The business *Northwind Chips & Cream* sells hot chips and ice cream from their fleet of food trucks, operating across Australia.

+The company wants to analyze its sales data across geographic locations and weather factors.
+They want to optimize their food truck distribution according to the highest grossing suburbs in each city for each day's conditions.

+* The company's sales data is stored in an Accounting system (ACME).
+* The trucks' locations are stored in a Fleet Management Library (FML).
+* The weather data comes from the country's weather API (BOM).

+A Data Warehouse is a compelling recommendation, because:

+* Analytical goals are clearly defined
+* Time variant data is used
+* Daily forecasts incentivize automation
+* Disparate data sources require aggregation
+* No real-time data ingestion required

 ## How do I create my own Data Warehouse?